-The SW-2000M-CL-65 is built around a high performance CMOS line scan image sensor, which converts the light collected by each pixel into electrical charge.
+The SW-2000T-CL and SW-2000Q-CL are built around a beam splitter prism and identical, high performance CMOS line scan image sensors, which each convert the light collected by each pixel into electrical charge.
 The amount of charge generated in each of the individual pixels is basically directly proportional to the amount of light they receive.

 The sensor has two options to store the charge at each pixel.
 These are called Quantum Wells.
-The smaller well can hold about 60,000 electrons (60 ke), while the larger has capacity for 360 ke.
+The smaller well can hold about 60,000 electrons (60 ke-), while the larger has capacity for 360 ke-.
 The larger well should be used whenever feasible as it provides the best image quality due to higher dynamic range and better signal-to-noise ratio (SNR), but also requires about six times the light for the same response.